-These graphs show the Office of Rail and Road (ORR) statistics for number of passenger entries and exits at local stations of interest from 2001 to 2018.
+These graphs show the Office of Rail and Road (ORR) statistics for number of passenger entries and exits at local stations of interest from 2001 onwards..

-For the Severn Beach Line, according to ticket sales data, passenger numbers doubled between 2008 and 2013 and then have shown gradual growth since this time (until 2017).
-This growth is due to increased ridership and, in part, improved revenue collection.
+For the Severn Beach Line, according to ticket sales data, passenger numbers doubled between 2008 and 2013 and then showed gradual growth up to 2017.

 2018 was a year of transition with the blockade of the Filton Bank for four-tracking, but 2019 saw a resurgence in passenger numbers to crest the 1.4 MILLION ridership figure for the first time.

 The statistics from the Severnside Community Rail Partnership Annual Progress Report, published February 2021, showed approximated ridership to end-December 2020.
 Nine months of the Covid effect had caused 2020 passenger numbers to plummet to half those of 2019.

 FoSBR look forward to publication of the SCRP February 2022 report to show approximated ridership to end-December 2021.

 FoSBR record delays and cancellations on the Severn Beach Line here.